bplmaps/lmec-main-site/content/education/k12/school-visits.md

 Programs are 60 - 90 minutes long and are intended for individual classrooms of 30 or fewer students.
 Longer sessions allow for more discussion and inquiry.
 We can accommodate larger groups over multiple program sessions.

-Classrooms should have a computer and a digital projector or smartboard and space for students to work in small groups of 4 to 5 students for hands-on map inquiry exercises  We can provide a laptop and projector if necessary.
+Classrooms should have a computer and a digital projector or smartboard and space for students to work in small groups of 4 to 5 students for hands-on map inquiry exercises.
+We can provide a laptop and projector if necessary.